jones58/brutalist-map/README.md

 ## TODO:

 - Finish implementing custom popup design

-  - use dom to set content of popup, at least clickable content. ie. not just inner html
+  - use dom to set content of popup, at least clickable content. ie. not just inner html.
-  - add local storage for each feature and click state of visited checkbox
+  - add local storage for each feature and click state of visited checkbox.
-- remove -2 and mapbox thing.
+  - maybe redesign checkbox so it's more like the back button/like night day switch on portfolio site.

+- add condition to local storage count, to not show the two mapbox bits.

 - Small explanation of what brutalism is, could be a button/pop out.

 - share with cohort and reddit brutalist, family friends etc.